National Science Board: Standing committees

-Subcommittees, task forces, ad hoc committees, and archived committees

 Science & Engineering Indicators (SEI)

 Science and Engineering Indicators (Indicators) provides high-quality quantitative information on the U.S. and international science and engineering (S&E) enterprise.
 Indicators consists of detailed thematic or focus area reports, a state data tool, and a congressionally mandated report delivered biennially to the president and Congress that highlights important trends from across the focus areas.
 Indicators reports employ a variety of presentation styles—such as narrative text, data tables, and figures—to provide accessible data to consumers with different information needs.

 The data described in Indicators are a quantitative summary of the scope, quality, and vitality of the S&E enterprise over time and within a global context.
 These data are intended to contribute to an understanding of the current environment and to inform the development of future policies.
 The reports do not model the dynamics of the S&E enterprise nor forecast future outcomes.
 Also, Indicators is factual and policy neutral.
 It does not offer policy options nor make policy recommendations.
-The National Science Board authors one or more companion pieces that draw on the data in Indicators to offer recommendations related to national S&E research or education policy, in keeping with the Board’s statutory responsibility to bring attention to such issues.
+The National Science Board authors one or more companion pieces that draw on the data in Indicators to offer recommendations related to national S&E research or education policy, in keeping with the Board's statutory responsibility to bring attention to such issues.

 Indicators is prepared under the guidance of the National Science Board by the National Center for Science and Engineering Statistics (NCSES), a principal federal statistical agency within the National Science Foundation (NSF), Social, Behavioral and Economic Sciences Directorate.
 NCSES develops the content and the dissemination platforms.
 Indicators reports are subject to extensive review by internal and external subject matter experts, federal agencies, National Science Board members, and NCSES statistical reviewers for accuracy, coverage, and balance.